canozokur/nixos-config/README.md

 └── flake.nix       # Entry point
 ```

+## Development tools

+There's a `devShells` definition in the flake so you can do `nix develop` and you should get a shell with sops, age, ssh-to-age and just tools available.

 ## The "_meta" attributes

 Nodes declare their properties via a custom `_meta` option, and the modules will adapt using those.